Kultzuki/nexus/README.md

-# ACM Nexus - Tula's Institute Student Chapter Website
+# ACM Tula's Institute - Student Chapter Website

 A modern, responsive website for the ACM Student Chapter at Tula's Institute, built with Next.js and inspired by the Sundown Studio design aesthetic.